smartdevicelink/sdl_evolution/proposals/NNNN-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 ## Proposed solution
-Add manifest permission to navigation apps that allows them to access information about Wi-Fi networks.
+Add manifest permission to navigation apps that allows them to access information about WiFi networks.

 ```xml
     <!-- Required to check if WiFi is enabled -->
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />